Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Drainage

-Good drainage is essential.
-Cannabis roots don’t like to sit in soggy soil.
-You want a mix that holds water well but also lets excess water escape.
-Most high-quality potting soils and coco coir handle this well.
-Just remember: even the best draining soil will cause issues if you overwater.
+Good drainage is essential for healthy cannabis plants.
+Roots do not grow well in soggy soil.
+The best mixes hold moisture while letting excess water escape.
+Most quality potting soils and coco coir provide this balance.
+Remember, even the best soil will cause problems if you overwater.

 Density

-Soil that’s too compact can stunt root growth.
-Cannabis roots need room to stretch and move through the medium easily.
-If the soil feels hard to press your finger into, it’s likely too dense.
-One quick way to test density is by lifting different soil bags of the same size.
-Heavier bags mean tighter, denser soil.
+Soil that is too compact can stunt root growth.
+Cannabis roots need space to spread and access nutrients.
+If soil feels hard to press your finger into, it is likely too dense.
+A quick way to test is by lifting different soil bags of the same size (heavier bags usually mean denser soil).

 pH Level